gkmohomed/cybersecurity-assessment-lab/README.md

 deleted filesystem entries

 The deleted-file view identified entries including GRUB backup/temporary files and older kernel-related files.
-These entries were treated as forensic artifacts, not automatically as malicious activity.
+These were treated as forensic artifacts, not automatically as malicious activity.

 Evidence: evidence/autopsy-notes.md